King Charles III signals his reign will offer change of tone

 “My life will of course change as I take up my new responsibilities,” he said.
 “It will no longer be possible for me to give so much of my time and energies to the charities and issues for which I care so deeply.
 But I know this important work will go on in the trusted hands of others.”

-Ed Owens, a historian and author of “The Family Firm: Monarchy, Mass Media and the British Public, 1932-53,” said it’s unlikely Charles will suddenly stop talking about climate change and the environment — issues where there is a broad consensus about the urgent need for action.
-That may push the boundaries of what a constitutional monarchy looks like, he said.
+Ed Owens, a historian and author of “The Family Firm: Monarchy, Mass Media and the British Public, 1932-53,” said that while Charles will tread a careful path, it’s unlikely he will suddenly stop talking about climate change and the environment — issues where there is a broad consensus about the urgent need for action.

-Such “vigorous promotion” of the consensus “is something we’re going to see that is going to be different compared to his mother’s reign,” Owens said before Charles became king.
+“To not do so would not be true to the image that he has until this moment developed,” Owens said.

 John Kerry, the U.S. special envoy for climate, said he hopes Charles will continue speaking out about climate change because it is a universal issue that doesn’t involve ideology.
 Kerry was in Scotland to meet with the Prince of Wales this week, but the session was canceled when the queen died.